 *(from the book jacket)

-This is a great novel to accompany a study of:
+This novel can accompany a study of:

 - The Cherokee Native American tribe, including the geographic region where the tribe was predominantly found.